colors in spanish

 The color blue is part of a group of colors known as primary colors.

-A common way for people to remember that is to think about how red, yellow and blue are often used in traffic lights; these three colors can be combined to make any other color on the spectrum, whether it be dark or light.
+A common way for people to remember that is to think about how red, yellow and blue are often used in traffic lights; these three colors can be combined to make any other color on the spectrum, whether dark or light.

 names of colors in spanish